School Religious Studies Trip to Krakow

 - Experienced itienrary Manager

 The medieval Jewish quarter of Kraków became the city's ghetto between 1939 and 1941, and a film set during the shooting of Spielberg's Schindler's List.
 Today, it's a monument to a vanished community.
-Your guide will collect you from your hotel for your 4 hour guided walking tour.
+Groups receive a guided walking tour of the area which may include visits to the Schindlers Factory Museum and the Galicia Museum if required.

-The exhibition 'Traces of Memory' is a photographic tribute to a vanished world, a powerful acknowledgement of Poland's Jewish heritage.
+The exhibition 'Traces of Memory' is a photographic tribute to a vanished world and a powerful acknowledgement of Poland's Jewish heritage.
 Groups can book educational workshops and the visit can be combined with the Jewish quarter walking tour.
-Workshops include: Introduction to the Holocaust, Polish Heroes, Meetings with recipients of the Righteous Among the Nations Award.
-This is an incredible opp...
+Workshops include: Introduction to the Holocaust, Polish Heroes, Meetings with recipients of the Righteous Among the Nations Award - an ...

 The lop-sided glory of St. Mary's is one of the most photographed sites in all Krakow.
 According to legend, two brothers built the towers, and one brother deliberately built higher in a bid for greater glory.
 When the tricked sibling returned to town and discovered the betrayal, he did away with his brother in a fit of rage (the grisly knife still hangs in the Cloth Hall).

 The Main Square (Rynek Główny) is the natural centre of Krakow.
-The centrally located Cloth Hall (Sukiennice) has survived to this day.
-Other buildings in the heart of the Square include the diminutive Church of St Adalbert, a site of important archaeological discoveries and the solitary tower - a remnant of the Town Hall demolished in the 19th century.
-In the north-eastern corner of the sq...
+The centrally located Cloth Hall (Sukiennice) has, despite the odds, survived to this day and is testament to Krakow's fascinating history.
+Other buildings in the heart of the square include the diminutive Church of St Adalbert, a site of important archaeological discoveries and the solitary tower - a remnant of the Town Ha...

 Hotel Batory Guest Rooms